zhoumingyi/REOM/README.md

 unzip -o dataset.zip
 ```

-Then, do the step (2) to get the results.
+Then, do step (2) or the next section to get the results.

 ## To Test the REOM-based attack on your own model